Mitigating the Influence of Distractor Tasks in LMs with Prior-Aware Decoding: Strong Priors in Generative Models

-There also exist non-local strong priors, i.e. cases where $T$ and $D$ are intertwined in more complex way but still allow for a meaningful systematic distinction between task and data.
-For brevity, we focus only on the local case, but the above foundational definitions as well as the proposed method can be adapted for such non-local scenarios.
-We include a concrete example in Appendix~\ref{sec:nonlocal-example}.
+While we focus on the local case, the above foundational definitions as well as the proposed method can be adapted for non-local scenarios where $T$ and $D$ are intertwined in more complex way but still allow for a meaningful systematic distinction between task and data.
+We include a concrete example in Appendix~\ref{sec:nonlocal-example} and empirical measurements of $\delta$ in Appendix~\ref{appendix:tvd}.